Aparan (film)

 written and directed by P. Padmarajan, based on his short story of the same name.
-It stars Jayaram, Mukesh, Shobana, Parvathy Jayaram and Madhu.
+It stars Jayaram in a dual role, Mukesh, Shobana, Parvathy Jayaram and Madhu.
 The film explores mistaken identity and the problems that a young, innocent man has to endure in life.
 The film was the debut of Jayaram and was a critical as well as commercial success.
-The film was remade in Tamil as Manidhan Marivittan (1989).
+It was remade in Tamil as Manidhan Marivittan (1989).
 The film is considered as a cult classic in Malayalam cinema.